DaStoopidGuy/2d_platformer/README.md

 $ make run
 ```

 Support for OSes other than linux is currently untested.
-On linux, raylib lib files must be present in your PATH. (installed on your system)
+It automatically fetches the library for you.